Eurofly

 The medium-haul activity was centered mainly on operations to Egypt and the Red Sea Riviera, Spain and Greece.
 The long haul included some of Italians’ preferred tropical destinations like the Maldives and Sri Lanka or Africa.
 Furthermore, during the summer season, Eurofly operated non-stop scheduled flights to New York City, exploiting the reverse seasonality of if compared to tropical destinations and focusing on incoming traffic to Italy.
 The company slogan was The Italian [air]way of life.

-In 2010, the airline merged with Meridiana to form Meridiana Fly (but returned to its name Meridiana after merging with Air Italy).
+In 2010, the airline merged with Meridiana to form Meridiana Fly.

 History

 The airline was established on 26 May 1989 with the aim of selling medium-haul flights to tour operators.
 Eurofly started its operations on 26 February 1990.
 It was set up with a 45% shareholding by Alitalia in response to the needs of the flag carrier to develop the leisure travel market.
 The original shareholding was divided between Alitalia (45%), Olivetti (45%) and San Paolo Finance (10%).

-There have been several changes of ownership since.
+In 2003, Alitalia sold an 80% stake in the airline for $10.8m to Luxembourg based private equity fund Spinnaker, controlled by Italian bank Banco Profilo.